The London Bucket List: 30+ Must-Do Experiences

 It’s a great place to wander around in, window shop and of course, check out the street performers.
 Don’t forget to check out Neal’s Yard, a tiny court with some cool shops, colourfully painted buildings and some of the smallest alleyways in the city.

-The classic double-decker Routemaster of London will always be a symbol of the city, even though most buses have now been swapped out for greener, safer and cleaner electric buses.
+The classic double-decker Routemaster of London will always be a symbol of the city, even though most buses have now been swapped out for greener, safer and cleaner electric or hydrogen buses.
+Riding the original London bus however remains one of the essential things to do in London.

 There is, however, one route that is operated by the old, classic routemaster- the number 15, heritage route.
 Nowadays the route has been limited to just running on weekends for only 60 days a year.